woctezuma/stylegan2-projecting-images/README.md

 ### Additional projection results

-Additional projection results are shared on [Google Drive][additional-projection-results].
+Additional projection results are shown [on the Wiki][wiki-all-the-projections].

+To make it easier to download them, they are also shared on [Google Drive][additional-projection-results].

 The directory structure is as follows:
 ```